 Advanced Practice Registered Nurse (APRN)

-Advance Practice Registered Nurses (APRN), whether they are nurse practitioners, clinical nurse specialists, nurse anesthetists, or nurse midwives, play a pivotal role in the future of health care.
-APRNs are often primary care providers and are at the forefront of providing preventative care to the public.
+Advanced Practice Registered Nurses (APRN), whether they are nurse practitioners, clinical nurse specialists, nurse anesthetists, or nurse midwives, play a pivotal role in the future of health care.
+APRNs are often primary care providers and are at the forefront of providing preventive care services to the public.

 APRNs treat and diagnose illnesses, advise the public on health issues, manage chronic disease, and engage in continuous education to remain ahead of any technological, methodological, or other developments in the field.
 APRNs hold at least a Master’s degree, in addition to the initial nursing education and licensing required for all Registered Nurses (RNs).

 - Nurse Practitioners provide primary, acute, and specialty health care across the lifespan through assessment, diagnosis, and treatment of illnesses and injuries.

 - Certified Nurse-Midwives provide primary, gynecological, and reproductive health care.